 As I sit on the Prayer Bench down at the pond, I often reflect on the sheer quiet of the moment.
-I am usually embracing this time about half an hour after I have arrived home from working in Shreveport.
-I honestly think that the more I am entrenched in the hectic pace of life and traffic, that the more I physically and spiritually need the solitude.
+I am usually embracing this time about half an hour after I arrive home from work.
+I honestly believe the more I am entrenched in the hectic pace of life and traffic, the more I physically and spiritually need the solitude.

 Not that life on a farm is slow paced or easy.
 Not by any chance.
-But after 14 years, the Country Boy and I have figured out how to structure our days to keep it more manageable.
-We finally trimmed down our goals for the farm to what we call The Seven Point Plan – 7 major areas of focus that entail the things that we feel can be done on the farm, and come as close to spiritual, financial and sustainable as possible.
-As a disclaimer, those 7 areas do shift a bit, according to what we learn is doable, and what we want to find out if we can accomplish.
+But after 14 years, the Country Boy and I figured out how to structure our days to keep them manageable.
+We trimmed down our goals for the farm to seven areas – we call it The Seven Point Plan.
+This plan is seven major areas of focus that entail the things that we feel can be done on the farm.
+It comes as close to spiritual, financial and sustainable as we can get.
+As a disclaimer, those seven areas shift a bit, according to what we learn is doable and what we want to find out if we can accomplish.

 The other two points on the plan are still a work in progress.
 We want to start selling vegetable and herb plants, and are in our second trial year.
 Although the start-up cost is small, we still have a huge learning curve to travel before there is any success.
 The next point will begin for the first time this year, and that is trying to grow pumpkins to sell.
 Again – low start up, but huge learning curve.
 And a lot of labor.